Estanislao-Oviedo/tweety-backend/README.md

     Needs authorization
     Given you are the author of the post it deletes it if it has no replies,
-    otherwise it adds a deleted flag and changed it's content to deleted.
+    otherwise it adds a deleted flag and changes it's content to deleted.
-    If you delete a deleted post reply with no other replies it also deletes the post your you replied to Returns the deleted post
+    If you delete a deleted post reply with no other replies it also deletes the post you replied to Returns the deleted post